HabonH/Dice-Game-JS/README.md

 # Dice-Game-JS
 Built with Javascript, HTML and CSS.
-An web application that uses DOM (Document Object Model)to change the images upon each refresh to determine the winner!
+A web application that manipulates HTML attributes with Javascript to change the images upon each refresh to determine the winner!